flyingmachine/brave-clojure-web/content/concurrency.md

 is "A1, A2, B1, A3" then the program will print `0` even though `X`'s
 value is `5`.

-This little thought experiment demonstrates one of the central challenges in concurrent programming.
+This little thought experiment demonstrates one of the three central challenges in concurrent programming, a.k.a "The Three Concurrency Goblins."
 We'll call this the "reference cell" problem.
-There are two other problems involved in concurrent
-programming: mutual exclusion and the dwarven berserkers.
+There are two other problems involved in concurrent programming: mutual exclusion and the dwarven berserkers problem.

-For the mutual exclusion problem, imagine two threads are each trying to write the text of a different spell to a file.
+For mutual exclusion, imagine two threads are each trying to write the text of a different spell to a file.
 Without any way to claim exclusive write access to the file, the spell will end up garbled as the write instructions get interleaved.
 These two spells: